 Figure Q8-2.
 Reactive chlorine gas observations.
-Reactive chlorine gases and chlorine source gases can be measured from space.
-These abundance measurements made over midlatitudes, for example, show that chlorine-containing source gases are present in the troposphere and that reactive chlorine gases are present in the stratosphere.
-In the stratosphere, reactive chlorine gases increase with altitude and chlorine source gases decrease with altitude.
-This results because the source gases are converted to reactive gases in chemical reactions involving ultraviolet sunlight.
+The abundances of chlorine source gases and reactive chlorine gases as measured from space are displayed with altitude for a midlatitude location.
+In the troposphere (below about 10 kilometers), all chlorine is contained in the source gases.
+In the stratosphere, reactive chlorine gases increase with altitude as chlorine source gases decrease.
+This is a consequence of chemical reactions involving ultraviolet sunlight (see Figure Q8-1).
 The principal reactive gases formed are HCI, CIONO2, and CIO.
-The sum of reactive gases and source gases gives available chlorine, which is nearly constant with altitude up to 47 km.
+Summing the source gases with the reactive gases gives total available chlorine, which is nearly constant with altitude up to 47 km.
 In the ozone layer, HCl and CIONO2 are the most abundant reactive chlorine gases.
 (The unit "parts per trillion" is defined in the caption of Figure Q7-1.)

-most reactive gas in ozone depletion, is a small fraction of available chlorine.
+In the altitude range of the ozone layer at midlatitudes, as shown in Figure Q8-2, the reactive chlorine gases HCl and ClONO_2 account for most of available chlorine.
+ClO, the most reactive gas in ozone depletion, is a small fraction of available chlorine.
 This small value limits the amount of ozone destruction that occurs outside of polar regions.

 Reactive chlorine in polar regions.
-Reactive chlorine gases in polar regions in summer look similar to the altitude profiles shown in Figure 08-2.
+Reactive chlorine gases in polar regions in summer look similar to the altitude profiles shown in Figure Q8-2.
 In winter, however, the presence of polar stratospheric clouds (PSCs) causes further chemical changes (see Q10).
 PSCs convert HCl and ClONO2 to ClO when temperatures are near minimum values in the winter Arctic and Antarctic stratosphere.
-In that case, CIO becomes the principal reactive chlorine species in sunlit regions and ozone loss becomes very rapid.
+In that case, ClO becomes the principal reactive chlorine species in sunlit regions and ozone loss becomes very rapid.
 An example of the late-winter ClO and ozone distributions is shown in Figure Q8-3 for the Antarctic stratosphere.
-These space-based measurements show that ClO abundances are high in the lower stratosphere over a region that exceeds the size of the Antarctic continent (greater than 13 million square kilometers or 5 million square miles).
+These space-based measurements show that CIO abundances are high in the lower stratosphere over a region that exceeds the size of the Antarctic continent (greater than 13 million square kilometers or 5 million square miles).
 The peak abundance of ClO exceeds 1500 parts per trillion, which is much larger than typical midlatitude values shown in Figure Q8-2 and represents a large fraction of reactive chlorine in that altitude region.
-Because high ClO amounts cause rapid ozone loss (see 09), ozone depletion is found in regions of elevated ClO (see Figure Q8-3).
+Because high ClO amounts cause rapid ozone loss (see Q9), ozone depletion is found in regions of elevated ClO (see Figure Q8-3).

 Reactive bromine observations.
-Fewer measurements are available for reactive bromine gases than for reactive chlorine, in part because of the low abundance of bromine in the stratosphere.
+Fewer measurements are available for reactive bromine gases in the lower stratosphere than for reactive chlorine, in part because of the lower abundance of bromine.
 The most widely observed bromine gas is bromine monoxide (BrO).
-The measured abundances are consistent with values expected from the conversion of the bromine-containing source gases such as the halons and methyl bromide.
+Recent observations have shown that measured BrO abundances in the stratosphere are larger than expected from the conversion of the halons and methyl bromide to BrO, suggesting a significant contribution from the very shortlived bromine-containing gases.

 Other sources.
 Some reactive halogen gases are also produced at Earth's surface by natural processes and by human activities.
 However, because reactive halogen gases are soluble in water, almost all become trapped in the lower atmosphere by dissolving in rainwater and ice, and ultimately are returned to Earth's surface before they can reach the stratosphere.
 For example, reactive chlorine is present in the atmosphere as sea salt (sodium chloride) produced by evaporation of ocean spray.
 Because sea salt dissolves in water, this chlorine is removed and does not reach the stratosphere in appreciable quantities.
 Another ground-level source is emission of chlorine gases from swimming pools, household bleach, and other uses.
-When released to the atmosphere, this chlorine is rapidly converted to forms that are soluble in water and removed.
-The Space Shuttle and other rocket motors release reactive chlorine gases directly in the stratosphere.
-In that case the quantities are very small in comparison with other stratospheric sources.